-Arteta Out: 4 reasons Arsenal need to replace manager after PSG defeat
+Arteta out: 4 reasons Arsenal need to replace manager after PSG defeat

 After a feeble exit at the hands of French champions Paris Saint-German in the semi-final stage of the UEFA Champions League (UCL), Arsenal are once again the object of banter and ridicule across the world, to the delight of opposition fans.

-Patrice Evra’s comparison of Arsenal to Netflix now seems like the proclamation of a sage.
+Patrice Evra’s comparison of Arsenal with Netflix now seems like the proclamation of a sage.
 It is always next season, never the current one.

-More importantly, the exit of Arsenal at the penultimate stage of the UCL confirms what has been the suspicion since Liverpool won the English Premier League at the weekend, which is that the club is going to end the season without any trophy – major or minor.
+More importantly, the exit of Arsenal at the penultimate stage of the Champions League confirms what has been the suspicion since Liverpool won the English Premier League at the weekend, which is that the club is going to end the season without any trophy – major or minor.

 This would make it the fifth consecutive year that Arsenal last won anything under coach Mikel Arteta.
-Beating Real Madrid was only going to a temporary shot of excitement which would eventually wash away with the stench of persistent failure
+Beating Real Madrid was only going to be a temporary shot at excitement, as even this would eventually wash away with the stench of persistent failure

 With another trophyless season all but confirmed, the scrutiny is once again cast on the competence of Arsenal coach Arteta, and if he is indeed still the right man for the job, after half a decade and over £700 million spent on purchasing players.

-Legit.ng examines four reasons Arteta may no longer be the man to take Arsenal to the promise land of consistent flow of trophies.
+Legit.ng examines four reasons Arteta may no longer be the man to take Arsenal to the promised land of consistent flow of trophies.

 4 reasons Arteta should be replaced at Arsenal